nalinahuja/qcd/README.md

 ## QCD

 <p align="justify">
 QCD is a bash utility that extends upon the exisiting capabilities of the builtin command <code>cd</code>.
 It allows the user to quickly change from one directory to another by specifying a valid path, directory keyword, or character subsequence to the program as a command line argument.
 QCD works completely locally and utilizes common builtin commands to achieve this functionality making it extremely portable across systems that support bash.
-QCD operates out of the <code>~/.qcd</code> and learns which directories you visit by storing symbolic links and their corresponding absolute paths in a file called <code>store</code>.
+QCD operates out of the directory <code>~/.qcd</code> and learns which directories you visit by storing symbolic links and their corresponding absolute paths in a file called <code>store</code>.
 This allows QCD to quickly resolve the absolute path given a recognizable input and switch to that directory.
 </p>

 ## Compatibility